IlyaChakun/aws-iba-courses/lecture-materials/Serverless/17-DynamoDB, Lambda, API-gateway, xray, Step Functions/practice.md

 You can also check Deletion on DynamoDB

-Go to the DynamoDB console and click on `whizdbtable`
+Go to the DynamoDB console and click on `dbtable`

 Click on `Explore table items` button Refresh it to Check the Deleted Item